The Library offers notary public services for the benefit of local residents.

-- Notary service is free for Mahwah residents with identification and $2.50/page for non-residents.
+- Notary public service is free for Mahwah residents with identification and $2.50/page for non-residents.

 - Only documents in English will be notarized.